FAQ

 [ Image of variable sheet ] There is a spreadsheet type data entry window for the entry and viewing of data and its meta data.

-Drop down menus provide access to all the supported statistical analyses and transformations, in addition to operations such as loading and saving of the data and syntax files.
+Drop down menus provide access to the supported statistical analyses and transformations, in addition to operations such as loading and saving of the data and syntax files.
 You can use the features via interactive dialog boxes which indicate the options and required parameters of each command.
 Whilst the drop-down menus and dialogs are useful for many analyses, the syntax mechanism provides a more powerful and flexible means of controlling PSPP.
 In order to assist users creating syntax files, each dialog can optionally print its syntax into a separate window for later execution.

 Non Interactive Mode